Where to Find the Best Donuts Near Seattle (17 Shops!)

-Last Updated on December 26, 2022 by admin
+Last Updated on February 5, 2024 by Kelly

-Seattle is known for its coffee.
-And a cup of coffee requires a good donut!
-Although Seattle is famous for its coffee, it really should receive more attention for its donuts.
-If you’re visiting the West Coast for the first time, also be sure to try a Maple Bar.
-They are a regional favorite!
-They’re a rectangular donut covered in a maple glaze.
-Whether you like cake donuts, filled donuts, fritters, yeast donuts, or twists, there is a Seattle donut shop that has something for you.
-This post will cover the 17 best donut shops near Seattle that you absolutely have to try at least once.
+Seattle is known for its coffee, and a cup of coffee requires a good donut!
+In addition to all the classic donuts, Seattle is known for some regional favorites, such as the Maple Bar.
+Whether you like cake donuts, filled donuts, fritters, yeast donuts, or twists, there is a Seattle donut shop that has something for you!

 Featured photo courtesy of Raised Doughnuts